atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 - **Training** means changing the weights
 - **Inference** means using the weights

 When you send a prompt to an API and get an answer back, you're doing inference.
+When you generate an image, edit a video, or transcribe audio, that's all inference.
 You're not training anything.
 You're just running your input through a fixed set of numbers that someone else trained.

 This distinction matters because it defines who owns what.
 If you're only doing inference, you don't own the model, you're renting intelligence.
 And that's fine.
 Most successful AI startups today do exactly that.
 But you should be clear about it.